 To schedule your annual Routine Hearing Exam please contact Hearing Care Solutions at 1-866-344-7756, TTY: 711.
 Monday through Friday, 8:00 a.m. to 8:00 p.m.
 Eastern Time.

-There is \$0 copayment for Medicare-covered exams to diagnose and treat hearing and balance issues
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered exams to diagnose and treat hearing and balance issues.

-There is \$0 copayment for 1 routine hearing exam every year
+There is \$0 copayment for routine hearing services:

-There is \$0 copayment for hearing aid fitting/evaluation (1 time per year)
+- 1 routine hearing exam per year - Hearing aid fitting/evaluation 1 time per year